corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * [Machine Shipset Add-on: Aesthetic Terraform Station Compatibility](https://steamcommunity.com/sharedfiles/filedetails/?id=2628972292) combined with the Machine Shipset, this compatibility patch ensures the correct Machine Shipset graphics are used for terraform stations
 * [Enigmatic Shipset](https://steamcommunity.com/sharedfiles/filedetails/?id=2545512457) is a menacing, hexagonal shipset that highlights your primary color
 * [Enigmatic Shipset Add-on: Aesthetic Terraform Station Compatibility](https://steamcommunity.com/sharedfiles/filedetails/?id=2631808667) combined with the Enigmatic Shipset, this compatibility patch ensures the correct Enigmatic Shipset graphics are used for terraform stations
-* [Ascendant Shipset](https://steamcommunity.com/sharedfiles/filedetails/?id=2130588320) is an expansion of the Fallen Empire ships to an entire shipset, with some megastructures as well.
-It also includes a cityset and recolored reptilian 17 (the faerie dragon) portraits
+* [Ascendant Shipset](https://steamcommunity.com/sharedfiles/filedetails/?id=2130588320) is an expansion of the Fallen Empire ships to an entire shipset, with some megastructures as well; also includes a cityset and recolored reptilian 17 (the faerie dragon) portraits
 * [Ascendant Shipset Add-on: Aesthetic Terraform Station Compatibility](https://steamcommunity.com/sharedfiles/filedetails/?id=2649734046) combined with the Ascendant Shipset, this compatibility patch ensures the correct Ascendant Shipset graphics are used for terraform stations

 ## Known Issues